-Any publicity concerning your tournament (or any programs you send out) should carry the information that there will be a charge of $4.50 per shooter payable to the NRA.
+Any publicity concerning your tournament (or any programs you send out) should carry the information that there will be a charge of $4.50 per competitor payable to the NRA.
 (Of course, you will have to add this fee to your fees in order to have sufficient funds to pay tournament expenses, including target costs, awards, etc.) This fee is not charged in Silhouette matches.

 After the tournament is completed, the sponsor is expected to do the following promptly: 1) mail in appropriate NRA registration and Score Reporting Cards with correct name, address, NRA ID number, scores and number of shots posted for each entry so these can be made part of each competitor's classification record (silhouette competitors have scores posted in their classification score record books) and, 2) submit the NRA registration of $4.50 per competitor.
 (The Supervisor cannot compete in the tournament but all other officials may.)
 Tournament sponsors who fail to submit scores and fees required by NRA Rules may be prohibited from conducting further sanctioned tournaments.
 DO NOT submit applications for future tournaments with the scores and fees.